QA-OpenProject/Software-Tester-Career/01-Interview-Questions/BehaviorBasedQuestion.md

 ## Leadership:
 - Can you provide an example of a time when you had to lead a team through a challenging project?
 How did you motivate your team, and what was the outcome?
+- Tell me about a time when you mentored junior or intermediate test analysts.
+How did you contribute to their professional development, and what impact did your mentoring have on the team's performance?
+- Describe a situation where you negotiated with stakeholders at senior levels to ensure adherence to organizational policies and strategies.
+How did you handle any challenges or resistance, and what was the result?

 ## Adaptability:
 - Tell me about a situation where you had to adapt to a significant change in your work environment or project requirements.
 How did you handle it?